jcoming/code_lookup/README.md

 code_lookup
 ===========

-Never solve the same problem twice, document your grwoth as a developer
+Keep track of your growth as a developer with Code-Lookup.